Besançon poisonings

-The Besançon poisonings is a French legal case involving a French anesthesiologist who is being prosecuted for several dozen alleged poisonings that occurred in Besançon between 2008 and 2017.
-A renowned physician in his field, he is suspected of deliberately inducing cardiac arrest or serious complications in surgical patients by manipulating anesthetic infusion bags in order to position himself to intervene and appear as a savior, known in criminology as an angel of mercy.
+The Besançon poisonings was a French legal case resulting in the conviction of French anesthesiologist Frédéric Péchier to a life sentence for intentionally poisoning 30 patients and killing 12.

+The poisonings took place in Besançon between 2008 and 2017.
+A renowned physician in his field, Péchier was found guilty of deliberately inducing cardiac arrest or serious complications in surgical patients by manipulating anesthetic infusion bags in order to position himself to intervene and appear as a savior, known in criminology as an angel of mercy.

 The case broke in 2017 when several unusual medical incidents raised alarms.
 An initial indictment was issued in 2017, expanded in 2019 and then in 2022, covering a total of thirty cases, including twelve fatalities.
-The physician maintains his innocence and denounces a lack of direct material evidence.
+Péchier maintains his innocence and denounces a lack of direct material evidence.
 The complex and highly publicized investigation involves medical experts and investigators to determine the practitioner's responsibility.

 Events

+The Saint-Vincent clinic in Besançon.

 The physician was first indicted in 2017 for seven poisonings.
 He was released, placed under judicial supervision, and banned from practicing his profession.

-On January 20, 2017, a 70-year-old man undergoing surgery for prostate cancer suffered a cardiac arrest.
+On 20 January 2017, a 70-year-old man undergoing surgery for prostate cancer suffered a cardiac arrest.
 Tests revealed a massive injection of mepivacaine equivalent to nine times the normal dose.
 This is the only case in which the physician was directly the referring anesthesiologist and in which a syringe containing the product was found.
 This case is considered by the prosecution to be the key piece of evidence in the case, but the accused continues to dispute it, citing outside manipulation.

 The case was reopened in May 2019, with the anesthesiologist suspected by investigators of poisoning twenty-four people, including a four-year-old child.

 These alleged malicious acts, which occurred at the Saint-Vincent clinic and the Franche-Comté Polyclinic in Besançon, are said to have led to fatal cardiac arrests in some cases and serious after-effects in others.
-On May 16, 2019, after 48 hours of prolonged police custody, the doctor was brought before the judge of liberties, who nevertheless decided not to place him in pre-trial detention.
+On 16 May 2019, after 48 hours of prolonged police custody, the doctor was brought before the judge of liberties, who nevertheless decided not to place him in pre-trial detention.

+In December 2025, at the end of a three-month trial, he was convicted to a life sentence.

+Known victims

+The Frédéric Péchier case, at the start of his trial, involves 30 alleged victims, 12 of whom are deceased.